 Intercepting customers with resources such as Help Centre articles, videos and guided paths empowers customers to help themselves whenever and however they want to be helped, giving the customer greater flexibility and control over their experience.

-Five steps to help decrease ticket volumes
+Five steps to help decrease ticket volumes with customer self-service

 Look at the data